idzidzishvili/ct-test/README.md

 ### Application usage

 - Open link **[http://127.0.0.1:8000](http://127.0.0.1:8000)**
-- By default you will go to "Projects" section, here you can add, edit or delete projects, create at least one project
+- By default you will go to **Projects** section, here you can add, edit or delete projects, create at least one project
 - Now go to Tasks section, here you can add, edit, order or delete tasks, task can be created under any of created project
-- In "Tasks" section you can order tasks, just move any of tasks up or down, on mouse release order will be saved in database, so if you refresh page tasks will now be ordered
+- In **Tasks** section you can order tasks, just move any of tasks up or down, on mouse release order will be saved in database, so if you refresh page tasks will now be ordered
-- Now go to "Project tasks" section, select any of project from drop-down list, you will see tasks under selected project
+- Now go to **Project tasks** section, select any of project from drop-down list, you will see tasks under selected project